PEDIATRIC DENISTRY

 Swollen Gums

-If you notice that your child’s gums are swollen, sore, and/or bleeding, contact our office immediately to discuss care with your dentist.
-Swollen gums are a sign of gum disease and infection which, if left untreated, can lead to loss of teeth, damage to the jawbone, and severe facial pain/swelling.
-To alleviate pain before your child’s appointment, rinse their mouth gently with warm saltwater.
+Swollen gums are a sign of gum disease and infection.
+Contact your dentist as soon as you notice the pain, as the underlying cause of the swelling, when untreated, can lead to loss of teeth, damage to the jawbone, and severe facial pain/swelling.
+To alleviate pain before your appointment, rinse your mouth with warm saltwater.